-As custodian agencies, international and supranational statistical agencies have accountability for the quality and accuracy of global reporting on progress towards the Sustainable Development Goals.
-In order to maximize quality, transparency and trust in the global reporting and adherence to the Fundamental Principles of Official Statistics and principles governing international statistical activities, custodian agencies should:
+As custodian agencies, ISSAs have accountability for the quality and accuracy of SDG global reporting.
+In order to maximize quality, transparency and trust in the SDG global reporting and adherence to the Fundamental Principles of Official Statistics and the Principles Governing International Statistical Activities, custodian agencies should:

-1. Base the compilation of the international series for Sustainable Development Goal indicators on national official data sources in all cases where national statistical systems produce and release data or national estimates that are consistent with agreed indicator definitions and agreed international statistical standards.

-2. Consult with national statistical systems in identifying the most appropriate statistical methods and data sources, exclusively based on professional, scientific and statistically robust considerations and internationally agreed statistical standards.
-National statistical offices will be notified on those consultations.

-3. Provide an opportunity, within a reasonable time frame, for national statistical authorities to review country-specific data and estimates of Sustainable Development Goal indicators prior to their release.

-4. Ensure that data sources and methods are thoroughly documented and fully transparent to the public and in particular to national data providers in order to facilitate validation and the replicability of the data.

-5. Adequately explain possible discrepancies between national and international data.

-6. Provide complete and detailed metadata and methodological guidance in a timely manner to national statistical systems and indicate changes made to these.

-7. Provide technical assistance to Member States, through their national statistical offices, if requested, to improve the national reporting on Sustainable Development Goal indicators and the application of agreed international standards.

-8. Ensure ongoing dialogue with Member States on the national data reported for global monitoring of the Sustainable Development Goals, in particular when there are disagreements with regard to national data sources and country-specific estimates.
-Dialogue should focus on maximizing scientific rigour, international comparability, coherence and the implementation of the Fundamental Principles of Official Statistics.

-9. Minimize the data reporting burden of national statistical systems by utilizing existing reporting mechanisms or national reporting platforms for Sustainable Development Goal indicators whenever possible, promoting the use of appropriate data transmission standards and tools, such as Statistical Data and Metadata eXchange (SDMX) and web application program interfaces.

-10. Coordinate the data collection work of international and supranational statistical agencies and establish effective and efficient data sharing arrangements among them to avoid duplication of efforts.
+- 1. Base the compilation of the international series for SDG indicators on national official data sources in all cases where national statistical systems produce and release data or national estimates that are consistent with agreed indicator definitions and agreed international statistical standards; - 2.
+Consult with national statistical systems in identifying the most appropriate statistical methods and data sources, exclusively based on professional, scientific and statistically robust considerations and internationally agreed statistical standards.
+National Statistical Offices will be notified on these consultations; - 3.
+Provide an opportunity within a reasonable time frame, for national statistical authorities to review country-specific data and estimates of SDG indicators prior to their release; - 4.
+Ensure that data sources and methods are thoroughly documented and fully transparent to the public and in particular to national data providers in order to facilitate validation and the replicability of the data; - 5.
+Adequately explain possible discrepancies between national and international data; - 6.
+Provide complete and detailed metadata and methodological guidance in a timely manner to national statistical systems and notify changes made to these; - 7.
+Provide technical assistance to Member States, through their National Statistical Offices, if requested, to improve the national reporting of SDG indicators and the application of agreed international standards; - 8.
+Ensure on-going dialogue with Member States on the national data reported for global monitoring of SDGs, particularly when there are disagreements related to national data sources and country-specific estimates.
+Dialogue should focus on maximizing scientific rigour, international comparability, coherence and the implementation of the Fundamental Principles of Official Statistics. - 9.
+Minimize the data reporting burden of National Statistical Systems by utilizing existing reporting mechanisms or national SDG indicator reporting platforms whenever possible, promoting the use of appropriate data transmission standards and tools, such as Statistical Data and Metadata eXchange (SDMX) and web Application Program Interfaces (APIs). - 10.
+Coordinating their data collection work and establishing effective and efficient data sharing arrangements among ISSAs to avoid duplication of efforts.

-11. In order to enhance the coordinating role of the national statistical office within the national statistical system and ensure the quality of country-specific data, international and supranational statistical agencies will copy the national statistical office in their data requests in relation to the Sustainable Development Goals and provide the national statistical office with a list of all national data providers and the data collection calendar.

-12. International and supranational statistical agencies will only address data requests to countries regarding a specific Sustainable Development Goal indicator if they are the designated custodian agency.
-In cases where more than one such agency is designated as custodian agency, data shall be collected through common means, such as joint questionnaires.

-13. Data collected by the custodian agencies shall be released publicly and shared, in a timely manner and at no cost, with the Statistics Division and other international and supranational statistical agencies that may be interested in the data for other reasons, such as for thematic reporting.

-14. Estimates of Sustainable Development Goal indicators published in databases maintained by international and supranational statistical agencies shall be properly documented and sourced, with the provision of clear and comprehensive metadata.

-15. Maximize data availability by supporting open data access and public sharing of data pertaining to Sustainable Development Goal indicators, by both international and supranational statistical agencies, and national statistical offices and national statistical systems.

-16. Support developing countries, in particular African countries, least developed countries, small island developing States and landlocked developing countries, in strengthening the capacity of national statistical offices and data systems.
+- 11. In order to enhance the coordinating role of the NSO within the national statistical system and ensure the quality of country-specific data, ISSAs will copy the NSO in their SDG data requests and provide the NSO with a list of all national data providers and the data collection calendar. - 12.
+ISSAs will only address data requests to countries regarding a specific SDG indicator if they are the designated custodian agency.
+In cases where more than one ISSA is designated as custodian agency, data shall be collected through common means, such as joint questionnaires. - 13.
+Data collected by the custodian agencies shall be released publically and shared, in a timely manner and at no cost, with the UN Statistics Division and other ISSAs that may be interested in the data for other reasons, such as for thematic reporting. - 14.
+Estimates of SDG indicators published in databases maintained by ISSAs shall be properly documented and sourced, with the provision of clear and comprehensive metadata. - 15.
+Maximise data availability by supporting open data access and public sharing of data pertaining to SDG indicators, by both ISSAs, and NSOs and NSOs. - 16.
+Support developing countries, particularly African countries, least developed countries, small island developing States and landlocked developing countries, in strengthening the capacity of national statistical offices and data systems.

 III.
-Member States' commitment
+Member States Commitment